-- Applicable Federal and state of Washington statutes and regulations - Special Terms and Conditions as contained in this basic contract instrument - Attachment A Contract for Services, General Terms and Conditions - Attachment A1 Federal Grant Terms and Conditions - Attachment B Request for Qualifications 2023-17 - Attachment C Contractor's Proposal - Any other provision, term or material incorporated herein by reference or otherwise incorporated.
+- Applicable Federal and state of Washington statutes and regulations - Special Terms and Conditions as contained in this basic contract instrument - Attachment A Contract for Services, General Terms and Conditions - Attachment A1 Federal Grant Terms and Conditions - Attachment B Request for Qualifications with any formal RFQ amendments that change scope of work, etc. - Attachment C Contractor's Proposal - Attachment D OSPI Americans with Disabilities Act Compliance: Graphics and Colors - Any other provision, term or material incorporated herein by reference or otherwise incorporated.